 The disintegration of nation-states

 When citizens understand that they don’t need their nations anymore and that states are like service providers, we also realize that we don’t need to stick to the one we are using right now.
 That’s a worrisome thought for many governments.
 Our societies have been built in the dogma of this parental relationship.
-In other words, a nation needs its children to stay producing, consuming, complying, and paying their taxes.
+In other words, a nation needs its children to stay producing, consuming, and complying.

 The problem is that nation-states are not adapting to the changes of the information society.
 With few exceptions (Estonia and its digital nation being one of them), they are reacting to them.
 And their reaction is usually an aggressive (and even violent at times) one.